-- Continue scholarship research. - Make sure all financial aid forms have been sent. - Review SAR (Student Aid Report) from the FAFSA and make any necessary corrections. - Keep active in school and engaged in your academics.
+- Continue scholarship research, check the school webpage, school counseling, scholarships for more information and Mrs. Prescott is also available to help. check the school webpage, school counseling, scholarships for more information and Mrs. Prescott is also available to help. - Make sure all financial aid forms have been sent. - Review SAR (Student Aid Report) from the FAFSA and make any necessary corrections. - Keep active in school and engaged in your academics.